 Yes.
 RAs are expected to plan a variety of activities to meet the developmental needs of their residents and build community (individual, group, society related topics and critical community issues like roommate communication, safety and security, alcohol and other drugs, and mental and sexual health).

 What is the RA's role in promoting diversity?

-RAs are expected to uphold the DHFS diversity plan, implementing appreciation of diversity in programs, bulletin boards, interactions with residents, and development of diverse communities.
+RAs are expected to uphold the UHD diversity plan, implementing appreciation of diversity in programs, bulletin boards, interactions with residents, and development of diverse communities.